smackellar/kb-app/README.md

 # KbApp

+A lightweight Kanban-style data management application to
+* load data
+* move it around
+* export data

+Currently it loads up with some very basic structures to give you some idea of what it does.

+Everything currently runs *client side* so no back end is needed.
+A configuration will be added at some point to allow connection and persistence.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2.
+It is currently in development mode.

 ## Development server